Bolstered Libyan coast guard intercepts packed migrant boat

 “The migrants were saved from death,” he said.
 “There was an Italian ship present that helped us.”

-A large majority of migrants travelling to Europe by sea depart from western Libya, where people smuggling has flourished amid lawlessness and a collapsing economy.
+A large majority of migrants traveling to Europe by sea depart from western Libya, where people smuggling has flourished amid lawlessness and a collapsing economy.

 But there has been a sharp drop in departures since July due to armed factions preventing boats from leaving parts of the coast and increased activity from Libyan coast guard units which have received training and technical support from Italy and the European Union.

-Human rights groups have criticised European policy, saying no migrants should be returned to a country where they face widespread abuse.
+Human rights groups have criticized European policy, saying no migrants should be returned to a country where they face widespread abuse.

 Most of those intercepted on Saturday were from West African countries, including Mali, Guinea, and Nigeria, and some were from Bangladesh.
 All but one were male.